pramanikriju/next-js-blog/posts/how-when-why.md

 ## When to blog

 Honestly, whenever you want to, or have the time to.
-It might be a god tip to create a blog post whenever you solve a tricky problem or a persistent headache is resolved.
+It might be a good tip to create a blog post whenever you solve a tricky problem or a persistent headache is resolved.
 For me, that happens at least once a week, so my goal is to do that as my New Year's resolution (fingers crossed 🤞).

 Stay tuned for further updates, and I'll see you in 2021!